How to get the most out of the WhatsApp newsletter: everything you need to know

 WhatsApp has decided to switch to this automated template check to speed up the process, and decrease waiting times and interruptions.
 Of course, WhatsApp can still pause campaigns if too many users report abuse or block a business, or if the quality of the campaign is considered “low”.
 Unlike before though, WhatsApp will not block an entire phone number, just the specific campaign in question.

-If you are using professional software tools like the MessengerPeople software, you can already benefit from shorter waiting times, and an unlimited number of templates.
+If you are using professional software tools like the MessengerPeople by Sinch software, you can already benefit from shorter waiting times, and an unlimited number of templates.

 - ✅ You can create an unlimited number of templates (e.g. offers, news, content, giveaways, Black Friday deals).